Pixel 4 and 4 XL hands-on: Google ditches fingerprint scanner for face unlock

 The Pixel 4 comes with a new design and square camera element all belted in neatly around the sides by a slick-looking aluminum band.
 Good news: The Pixel 4 XL loses the Pixel 3 XL's ugly notch and instead has a forehead bezel that houses the selfie camera and face unlock sensors.

 The new Pixels are just a millimeter or so bigger and a tad heavier than last year's Pixel 3 and 3 XL, giving the 4 and 4 XL a more robust feel than previous Google phones.
 There's Gorilla Glass 5 on the front and back, and the phones are rated IP68 for dust and water resistance.
-On the inside is a Snapdragon 855 processor, 6GB of RAM and wireless charging.
-There are stereo speakers and a USB-C port on the bottom.
+Both phones have a Snapdragon 855 processor, 6GB of RAM and wireless charging.
+On the bottom you'll find stereo speakers and a USB-C port.

-Curiously, the batteries on the Pixel 4 and 4 XL have a lower capacity compared to the ones on the 3 and 3XL.
-Android 10 should help maximize the battery's efficiency, but I look forward to seeing how it handles in real life, especially with that high refresh-rate screen.
+Curiously, the batteries on the Pixel 4 and 4 XL are lower-capacity than the ones on the 3 and 3XL.
+Android 10 should help maximize the battery's efficiency, but I look forward to seeing how the phones handle in real life, especially with that high-refresh-rate screen.

 Pixel 4's Smooth Display has a 90Hz refresh rate

-Depending on what content is on screen, the Pixel 4 will automatically switch between refresh rates to best optimize performance and battery drain.
-So if you're reading an email message, the display might drop down to refresh rate of 60 times a second, but if you're scrolling through Instagram it might bump up to 90 times a second.
+Depending on what content is onscreen, the Pixel 4 will automatically switch between refresh rates to best optimize performance and reduce battery drain.
+So if you're reading an email message, the display might drop down to a refresh rate of 60 times a second, but if you're scrolling through Instagram it might bump up to 90 times a second.
 You can keep the Pixel 4's display at a constant 90Hz if you choose.

 The Pixel 4 has a 5.7-inch screen, which is larger than the 5.5-inch one found on the Pixel 3, while the Pixel 4 XL has a 6.3-inch display, the same size as last year's Pixel 3 XL.